Simpleyyt/jekyll-theme-next/README.md

 ## angrypig7.githu.io
-> Blog used to upload some personal studies.
+> Github page blog used for uploading personal studies.

 ##### Theme used - NexT
 > NexT is a high quality elegant [Jekyll](https://jekyllrb.com) theme ported from [Hexo NexT](https://github.com/iissnan/hexo-theme-next).
 It is crafted from scratch, with love.